ShadowKing345/awesomewm-binary-tree-layout/README.md

 Change this if you have a conflict occurring with another layout.
 * start_vertical: Changes the starting direction of layout (Default: false)
 * send_notifications: Set to true to have the layout send a notification when the direction switch methods are called.
+* respect_client_borders: If set to true the border of each client will be calculated by the client.border_width property.
+If set to false the beautiful.border_width will be used instead.
+(Default: true)
 * debug: Set to true to output the content of the tree to the console (assuming you can see it).

 ### Widget Builder